isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2018-09-28-Launch-of-New-Accreditation-Programme-for-ISMS-Certification.md

 CBs to be accredited by SAC will be assessed based on ISO/IEC 17021-1 and ISO/IEC 27006 Information technology security techniques – Requirements for bodies providing audit and certification of information security management systems.
 As part of the development of new programme for ISMS certification, SAC organised a training on ISO 27006 on 27-28 Sep 18 and the trainer was Ms Noriko Tominaga from ISMS Accreditation Center, Japan.

-Accreditation for the ISMS Certification programme is now open for CB’s application via SACiNet.
+Accreditation for the ISMS Certification programme is now open for CB's application via [SACiNet](https://sacinet.enterprisesg.gov.sg/sac/forms/sacinet/sacinet-logon-external.form){:target="_blank"}.

 For more details, please contact your Account Manager or Ms Lee Ham Eng at <lee_ham_eng@enterprisesg.gov.sg>.